 Students attend a weekly student wellbeing class called 'SpiritEd'.
 This program is designed to be age appropriate and responsive to the needs of students.

-All students at West Moreton Anglican College are placed into one of five Houses for the duration of their schooling.
+All students are placed into one of five Houses for the duration of their schooling.
 The Houses provide an effective avenue to build whole of Middle School community, House spirit, a sense of belonging and healthy competition.
 These Houses are led by House Patrons who oversee House meetings and inter-house activities.

 Student wellbeing is achieved through the following activities:

 - Sub-school Assemblies

 - Voluntary faith exploration groups